pagkly/Zed/Investopedia3/What You Should Know About Freemiums.md

 Under a freemium model, a business gives away a service at no cost to the consumer as a way to establish the foundation for future transactions.
 By offering basic-level services for free, companies build relationships with customers, eventually offering them advanced services, add-ons, enhanced storage or usage limits, or an ad-free user experience for an extra cost.

-The freemium model tends to work well for Internet-based businesses with small customer [acquisition costs](https://www.investopedia.com/terms/a/acquisition-cost.asp), but high lifetime value.
+The freemium model tends to work well for Internet-based businesses with small customer [[acquisition costs]](https://www.investopedia.com/terms/a/acquisition-cost.asp), but high lifetime value.
 The freemium business model allows users to utilize basic features of a software, game or service free, then charges for "upgrades" to the basic package.
 It is a popular tactic for companies just starting out as they try to lure users to their software or service.

 **\[Important: Freemiums as a practice date from the 1980s, though the term was coined in 2006.\]**